dvlpsh/Twitter-AutoPoster-Bot/README.md

 Try [this](https://askubuntu.com/questions/937770/how-to-install-and-set-up-selenium-webdriver-on-ubuntu-16-04) to install Selenium, and [this](https://askubuntu.com/questions/851401/where-to-find-geckodriver-needed-by-selenium-python-package) for geckodriver required for Firefox(likewise ChromeDriver for Chrome).

 Now execute this script from the terminal using `python twitbot.py`.
-You will be prompted for your username and password, once they are specified, this script automatially logs in to your Twitter Account.
+You will be prompted for your Consumer API Key, Consumer API Secret Key, Access Token and Access Toke Secret Key.
+On entering these details, you will be greeted with a menu as shown in the screenshot above.
+To login you will be prompted with your username and password, once they are specified, this script automatially logs in to your Twitter Account.

 ## Features
 * Automatic Login(prompts user for username and password on the terminal)